 - 1 large bunch of oregano, leaves removed from stems

-- 2 heaping teaspoons fresh ground black pepper (I used smoked pepper)
+- 2 heaping tsp. fresh ground black pepper (I used smoked pepper)

-- 2 heaping teaspoons sea salt (I used smoked sea salt)
+- 2 heaping tsp. sea salt (I used smoked sea salt)

-- 2 heaping teaspoons smoked paprika (if you don’t have smoked paprika you can use regular paprika but Smoked paprika makes a huge difference)
+- 2 heaping tsp. smoked paprika (if you don’t have smoked paprika you can use regular paprika but smoked paprika makes a huge difference)

-Combine the olive oil, sea salt, pepper and smoked paprika in a small bowl to form a seasoning paste.
-Next, slide your finger under the chicken skin (I know this is not fun but it will seal in all the spices and extra moisture!)
+- Slide your finger under the chicken skin—I know this is not fun but it will seal in all the spices and extra moisture!

 - Coat the chicken under and over the skin, working the paste onto all 4 pieces of chicken.
 Place 2 thighs on each maple grilling plank.